lukacaleb/capstone-sockshop/README.md

   ![getting started](capstone-pictures/jenkins-pictures/jenkins2.PNG)

-4. setup the environment and lik jenkins with github and set the file path to both the jenkinsfile and cluster-jenkinsfile.
+4. setup the environment and link jenkins with github and set the file path to both the jenkinsfile and cluster-jenkinsfile.

 ![jenkins is ready ](capstone-pictures/jenkins-pictures/jenkins3.PNG)